lxl66566/PyConsoleMenu2/README.md

 # PyConsoleMenu2

-An extreamly easy to use, cross-platform Python console menu. (forked ver.)
+An extreamly easy to use Python console menu. (fork ver.)

 Features: